What is a Confidential Cloud?

 What is AMD SEV?

-AMD Secure Encryption Virtualization (SEV) is AMD’s hardware-accelerated memory encryption technology for protecting data in-use.
-It enables encrypting the memory of an entire virtual machine, relying on an encryption engine embedded into the memory controller, and a secure processor for key-generation and management, both part of the SOC.
+AMD Secure Encryption Virtualization (SEV) is a secure enclave-enabling technology available in AMD Epyc CPUs.
+It enables encrypting the memory of an entire virtual machine, relying on an encryption engine embedded into the memory controller, and a secure processor for key-generation and management.

 What is data-in-use?

 Data-in-use refers to the data stored in memory and used by the CPU during application runtime.
 Data that is in use or waiting to be used cannot by definition be encrypted—leaving critical data, such as encryption keys, vulnerable to malicious software and bad actors